mubinui/open-agent-kit/docs/MODEL_CONFIGURATION.md

 This guide explains how to configure and switch between different LLM models in the orchestration service.

-## Quick Start: Using GPT-OSS-20B from OpenRouter
+## Quick Start: Using OpenRouter Preset

-The system is now configured to use `openai/gpt-oss-20b` from OpenRouter by default.
-This model is:
+The system is now configured to use `@preset/procurement-chatbot` from OpenRouter by default.
+This preset is:
 - Fast and efficient
 - Cost-effective
 - Good for general-purpose tasks